ynput/ayon-documentation/website/docs/addon_deadline_admin.md

 In Deadline addon, you'll find repository overlay where you can just copy its content to Deadline repository and it should work.

 There are two ways to get them: Feel free to pick either one.
-1. Get the files form the downloaded addon `0.3.3` on starting the AYON Launcher.By default the addon will be downloaded to the path saved in the `AYON_ADDONS_DIR` environment variable.
+1. Get the files form the downloaded addon `0.3.3` on starting the AYON Launcher.
+By default the addon will be downloaded to the path saved in the `AYON_ADDONS_DIR` environment variable.
+2. Download the addon `.zip` package from [ayon-deadline/releases - Github](https://github.com/ynput/ayon-deadline/releases).

+Either download the addon yourself from GitHub or locate the downloaded one using the launcher on your machine.
+The files should be in the `deadline_x.x.x/client/ayon_deadline/repository` directory.
 :::

 Custom Plugins: